flow-pie/Flow-Pie/README.md

 ---

 ### 🔥 **About Me**
-I’m a passionate student diving headfirst into the world of **AI development** and **algorithm design**.
+I’m a passionate programmer diving headfirst into the world of **AI development** and **algorithm design**.
 When I’m not behind my laptop, you’ll find me:
 - 🧠 Crafting neural networks and optimization algorithms.
 - ⚙️ Building tools that blend creativity with logic.
 - 📚 Learning new frameworks to turn ideas into reality.